 CQC is an oil based so you can restyle all day long.
 Did not need to do that but when testing I noticed a tad of tension while combing.
 Hair kept nice shape without more waves showing up, kept a nice hold.

-Waxy but very workable, rather clean.
+Waxy but very workable.
 Styled on wet hair.
 2 average scoops every time, the next days.

 3-4 washes, normal for a firm petro.
 Of course, it all depends on the quantity that was in and the type of hair you have.
 Hair feels soft after you’ve rinsed it out.